SensorsINI/CartPoleSimulation/Controllers/README-Controllers.md

     -cem-naive-grad-tf
-        Same as cem, but between selecting the elite set and fitting the distribution, all input sequences in the elite set are refined with a single step of gradient descent.
+        Same as cem, but between selecting the elite set and fitting the distribution, all input sequences in the elite set are refined with vanilla gradient descent.
+Re-Implementation of Bharadhwaj, Xie, Shkurti 2020.

     -dist-adam-resamp2
         Initially samples a set of control sequences, then optimizes them with the adam optimizer projecting control inputs,